facelessuser/sublime-markdown-popups/docs/styling.md

 `var.sublime_version`
 :
-    `sublime_version` contains the current SublimeText version.
-This allows you conditionally handle CSS features that are specific to a SublimeText version.
+    `sublime_version` contains the current Sublime Text version.
+This allows you conditionally handle CSS features that are specific to a Sublime Text version.

     **Example**
     ```css+jinja